davervw/scrledit/README.md

 Article and binary program were [originally published](https://archive.org/details/1988-01-computegazette/page/n81/mode/2up) by COMPUTE!'s Gazette January 1988 magazine issue, and also the corresponding floppy disk subscription

-This is the previously unpublished source code written by me (David R. Van Wagner) in 1987
+This main branch is the previously unpublished source code written by me (David R. Van Wagner) in 1987.
+For updates, see the [control-left-right branch](https://github.com/davervw/scrledit/tree/control-left-right).

 ## Instructions for building from source